sanmai/pipeline/README.md

 # Classes and interfaces: overview

 - `\Pipeline\Standard` is the main user-facing class for the pipeline with sane defaults for most methods.
-- `\Pipeline\Principal` is an abstract class you may want to extend if you're not satisfied with defaults from the class above.
-E.g. `getIterator()` can have different error handling.
-- Interface `StandardPipeline` defines all public methods from the standard pipeline, most useful for mocking in tests.

 This library is built to last.
 There's not a single place where an exception is thrown.
 Never mind any asserts whatsoever.

-## Inheritance diagram

-- `\Pipeline\Standard` extends `\Pipeline\Principal` and implements `StandardPipeline`.
-- Interface `StandardPipeline` extends `\IteratorAggregate` and `\Countable`.

 # Methods

 ## `__construct()`

 Takes an instance of `Traversable` or none.
 In the latter case the pipeline must be primed by passing an initial generator to the `map` method.
-This method is not part to any interface, as per LSP.

 ## `$pipeline->map()`